neomatrixreformed/neomatrixreformed/README.md

 ## Contact 💬

-You can see more and contact with LinkedIn:

-[Ariel Evangelista](www.linkedin.com/in/neo-reformed) I hope you enjoy!
+You can see more and contact with LinkedIn [Ariel Evangelista](https://www.linkedin.com/in/neo-reformed) I hope you enjoy!